 |Leasehold improvements||5 years|

-The Government of Canada finances the Canadian Grain Commission through a combination of an ongoing Parliamentary appropriation, authority to re-spend fees collected, accumulated surpluses from prior years and a revolving line of credit of $2,000,000.
-The Canadian Grain Commission has not drawn on its line of credit since 2003-04.
+The Government of Canada finances the CGC through a combination of an ongoing Parliamentary appropriation, authority to re-spend fees collected, accumulated surpluses from prior years and a revolving line of credit of $2,000,000.

-Ongoing Parliamentary appropriation received for the Grain Quality Research Program and Internal Services in 2017-18, and the Grain Research Program and Internal Services in 2018-19 will be recognized as revenue of the fund.
 The government funding basis is used to recognize transactions affecting Parliamentary appropriations.
-The future-oriented statement of operations is based on accrual accounting.
+The CGC basis the future-oriented statement of operations accrual accounting.
 Consequently, items presented in the future-oriented statement of operations are not necessarily the same as those provided through appropriations from Parliament.

 Items recognized in the future-oriented statement of operations in one year may be funded through Parliamentary authorities in prior, current, or future years.
-Accordingly, the Canadian Grain Commission has different net cost of operations for the year on a government funding basis than on an accrual accounting basis.
+Accordingly, the CGC has different net cost of operations for the year on a government-funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables: